5 Written Questions

 5 Matching Questions

-- b covering it LIGHTLY with a sterile dressing.
+- d irrigate with sterile water and apply a sterile dressing.

 5 Multiple Choice Questions